Our story begins with a child. A child two years old and eager to play.

 Justin and Dawn quickly realized the issue is not specialized equipment, activities, events, or facilities designed just for those with disabilities.
 The issue is inclusion.

 Shaping activities where all children could feel included and play together became The Play Brigade’s mission.
 And it’s working.

 We’ve already influenced the design of several local playgrounds so they have universal appeal to all children, including those whose diagnoses might otherwise leave them on the sidelines.

 We’ve discovered that keeping the idea of inclusion at the center of the planning process allows everyone to brainstorm freely.
 To find new, more thoughtful ways to approach “typical” play.
 To plan for all, without catering to those with disabilities.

-Every day, with every new volunteer, every new donation, and every new project, our brigade grows.
+Every day, with every new ambassador, every new donation, and every new project, our brigade grows.
 We include more kids, more families, and more caretakers—the healthy ones, those with temporary injuries, and those with chronic or permanent conditions—in an inclusive world of play.

 We invite you to join us in continuing to write and rewrite the story.
 In this story, exclusion loses.
 Life wins.